AhmadAlsaadi/ENCH320-Numpy/README.md

   * Saving NumPy Arrays to Files:
   * Loading Data from Files
 * Conclusion

-Each file contains about 33 task to done by the learners.
-The files also contains some challenges that is some how a little bet harder than the tasks.
+Each file contains about 33 tasks to be done by the learners.
+The files also contains some challenges that is some how a bet harder than the tasks.

-prequistes:
+**prequistes**:

 The introduction assumes that the learner have some background about python fundamentals.
-For those who do not know anything about python, they can visit (python-principles website)[https://pythonprinciples.com/] to learn some python principles in order to be ready for the introduction about NumPy.
+For those who do not know anything about python, they can visit [python-principles website](https://pythonprinciples.com/) to learn some python principles in order to be ready for this introduction about NumPy.